vivekanand-vr/InvoiceGenerator/README.md

 }
 ```

+## Generate PDF from Web

+- URL: `/invoice/generate`
+- Method: POST
+- Content-Type: application/x-www-form-urlencoded

 ## Testing
-- Use Postman to send POST requests to the endpoint
+- Use Postman to send POST requests to the endpoint.
+- Test the web-based invoice generation form at `/invoice/create`
 - Verify PDF generation and storage

 ## Error Handling